An Experiment Scorecard template consists of the following modules:

 Product Events level – Smooths outliers at the product events dataset level.

-Consider the following example with a constant outlier threshold of 500 USD:
+The following example uses a Constant (bold) outlier threshold of $500 USD:

 Kate and Josh are shopping on an ecommerce website and make the following transactions: